Polish Constitution Day Parade

 The Polish Constitution Day Parade in Chicago is widely recognized as the largest Polish parade outside of Poland.
-It commemorates the anniversary of the ratification of the Polish Constitution of May 3, 1791, which historian Norman Davies describes as "the first constitution of its kind in Europe".
-The May 3rd Constitution established a constitutional monarchy with three separate branches of government—legislative, executive, and judicial—and extended political rights to the nobility, bolstering the role of the bourgeoisie, and granting protections to towns and peasantry.
+It commemorates the anniversary of the ratification of the Polish Constitution of May 3, 1791, which established a constitutional monarchy with three separate branches of government—legislative, executive, and judicial—and extended political rights to the nobility, bolstering the role of the bourgeoisie, and granting protections to towns and peasantry.
 It remains the second-oldest written constitution in continuous commemoration, surpassed only by the United States Constitution.

-Historical background

-Since its inception in 1892, members of Chicago's Polonia have united each spring to salute their homeland’s legacy of freedom.
-The inaugural procession took place in Humboldt Park, then the heart of Polish Downtown, where community societies, fraternal clubs, and parish congregations first marched under red-and-white banners.
-After World War II the parade migrated eastward—first along State Street, then Dearborn Street—and in 2003 settled on its current downtown route through Grant Park.
-Over more than a century, the event has survived world wars, economic upheavals, and waves of immigration, remaining a vibrant testament to Polish pride and civic engagement.

-Organization and leadership

-The parade is organized each year by the Association of Polish Clubs, a federation of over 50 neighborhood groups, heritage societies, and cultural institutions.
-In late winter, member clubs nominate and elect a Grand Marshal—often a distinguished civic leader, veteran, or notable emigré—and a Parade Queen, who presides over pre-parade masses and community receptions.
-Participants submit applications to secure positions in the marching order, which typically includes: